 You can search your notes in the workspace.
 GoodNotes searches through your handwritten notes, PDF, text and scans (if scanned in the app).
 The bookmark icon lets you bookmark favourite pages.
 When it is red, that page is bookmarked.

-In the middle of the top toolbar, is the title for your notebook.
-Tapping on lets you edit the name.
+The title for your notebook is in the middle of your top toolbar.
+Tapping on it (the title) lets you edit the name.
 This section also contains document info (location, last edit and number of pages).
 You can move the document to a different folder.
 Next, on the left corner are undo and redo buttons.
 Next to them is a plus icon that lets you:

-- Add pages to your notebook (before/after current page or after the last page of the document).
+- Add Page (before/after current page or after the last page of the document).